Mississippi Earthtones Festival Returns To Alton Amphitheater On Sept. 21

 A fun recreational paddle on the Mississippi River called the Great Rivers Rendezvous is being coordinated by the Mississippi River Water Trail Association on the morning of the festival.
 Participants can choose from three launch points departing 3 miles, 7 miles, or 12 miles upriver.
 Participants on all routes will be accompanied by trained safety boaters from paddling organizations associated with the Missouri Paddling Coalition, and all participants will finish at Alton’s Riverfront Park to enjoy the festival afterwards.
 Full details and registration information can be found at www.MississippiRiverWaterTrail.org

+At 4:30, three local champions for the environment will be presented with this year’s Confluence Conservation Leadership Award: Crystal Stevens of Flourish Farmstead, Maggie Mahoney of Alton Yard Farms, and Carol Frerker of Willoughby Farms.

-Volunteers are needed for short shifts on September 21st at the festival grounds, as well as for the MEF River Clean Up which will take place the following Saturday, Sept.
+Volunteer slots still available for short shifts on September 21st at the festival grounds, as well as for the MEF River Clean Up which will take place the following Saturday, Sept.
 28th; to date nearly 50 tons of trash have been removed from the river at MEF clean ups.
-Anyone who pitches in on either Saturday will receive a free festival t-shirt.
+Anyone who pitches in on either Saturday will receive a free festival t-shirt, exclusive for only volunteers.
+To sign up, visit www.DowntownAlton.com/Events and look for the festival logo.

-“The theme of this year’s Mississippi Earthtones Festival is ‘Emerge and Be Heard’, and we will fill Alton’s riverfront with art that interprets this subject.
-We can’t wait to introduce attendees to the wide variety of entertainers and exhibitors who are committed to celebrating and protecting our beautiful Mississippi River,” said Sara McGibany, Executive Director of Alton Main Street.

-The Sierra Club will purchase carbon credits to offset the carbon emissions associated with the festival’s footprint, ensuring they maximize their positive impact.
-Festival-goers will have the opportunity to engage with various non-profit organizations during the event, taking action for both people and the planet while enjoying a festive atmosphere.
+The Sierra Club will purchase carbon credits to offset the carbon emissions associated with the event’s footprint, ensuring that we maximize our positive impact on the environment.
+Festival goers will have the opportunity to engage with various non-profit organizations during the event, taking action for both people and the planet while enjoying a festive atmosphere.
 Christine Favilla, Three Rivers Project Co-coordinator, emphasized, “Attendees can feel assured that we are taking significant steps to minimize the environmental footprint related to the lights, sounds, hotel stays, and transportation to and from the festival.”

+“We look forward to filling our riverfront with a celebration of the beautiful Mississippi River and giving local businesses and organizations this platform to talk about their efforts towards environmental sustainability,” said Sara McGibany, Executive Director of Alton Main Street, adding “This event attracts the most wonderful artists, agencies and attendees who are passionate about protecting Alton’s greatest natural asset.”

 This event is held annually on the third Saturday in September as part of the State of Illinois’ “It’s Our River Day” initiative to celebrate Illinois watersheds through education, recreation and conservation activities.
-To inquire about sponsoring the event please email info@altonmainstreet.org, and to sign up as a volunteer please visit www.DowntownAlton.com/Events.
-To stay up-to-date on announcements, please follow: www.facebook.com/EarthtonesFestival.
+Alton’s free community river celebration would not be possible without the generosity of our community.
+Alton Main Street, the Sierra Club, and Jacoby Arts Center express their sincere appreciation to the following local businesses and organizations for supporting the event: City of Alton, Simmons Hanly Conroy, First Mid Bank & Trust, Busey Bank, Village of Godfrey, Erie Insurance / Macias Insurance Agency, Kooliverse, The Old Bakery Beer Company, Midwest Members Credit Union, Chiro One Wellness Centers, Taqueria Los Toros, Audubon Center at Riverlands, Madison County Resource Management, GRID LLC, Illinois American Water, Heartlands Conservancy, River City Oddities, SOJO Batik & Artwear, the U.S. Army Corps of Engineers, The Telegraph, Riverbender.com, AdVantage and WBGZ Radio.
+For more information, please visit www.DowntownAlton.com.
+To stay up-to-date on announcements, please visit: www.facebook.com/EarthtonesFestival.

 About Alton Main Street